meltano/handbook/src/_engineering/dev-standards.md

 All projects containing SQL code should include a `.sqlfluff` configuration file with the minimal settings.
 Changes to these settings (such as max line length) should be considered on a per-project basis.

+If using VS Code, developers writing SQL should install the [SQLFluff VS Code extension](https://marketplace.visualstudio.com/items?itemName=dorzey.vscode-sqlfluff).
+This extension gives real time lint feedback and has autoformat capabilities for many of its rules.

 ### `.sqlfluff` sample config

 ```ini